As an Amazon Associate I earn from qualifying purchases.

 - When you are ready to bake the cookies, preheat the oven to 350ºF degrees.
 Line two large baking sheets with parchment paper or silicone baking mats.
 Set aside.

-- Roll the chilled dough into balls (approximately 1 Tablespoon of dough each) and place no more than 6 balls of dough per cookie sheet.
+- Roll the chilled dough into balls (I use this #50 cookie scoop for all of my standard size cookies) and place no more than 6 balls of dough per cookie sheet.
 Keep dough you are not rolling or baking in the refrigerator.
 Bake the cookies for 11-13 minutes or until edges are set.
 Remove from oven and allow cookies to cool on the baking sheet for 5 minutes before moving to a wire rack to cool completely.
 Store cookies at room temperature, in an airtight container, up to 7 days.
 Baked cookies may be frozen up to 2 months.
 You may also freeze rolled cookie dough up to 2 months.
 Bake frozen for 13-14 minutes.